This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Dice about 8-10 medium-sized onions
+• Dice about 8-10 medium-sized onions.

-• Bring the water to a boil and cover the pot.
-Simmer for about 20 minutes or until the water has completely evaporated.
+• Reduce the heat, cover the pot, and simmer for about 20 minutes or until the water is fully absorbed.

 Notes